robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/project_2/README.md

 **Image Courtesy: Nanodegree course for machine learning operation using MS Azure**

-**Authentication**: This step aims to create a Service Principal for workspace access.
+**1. Authentication**: This step aims to create a Service Principal for workspace access.
 However, due to restricted privileges in the Udacity-provisioned AML lab environment, it couldn't be executed in this project.

-**Auto ML Model**: The objective is to leverage AutoML for training and ranking classification models based on AUC-weighted accuracy, aiding in identifying the most effective model for deployment.
+**2. Auto ML Model**: The objective is to leverage AutoML for training and ranking classification models based on AUC-weighted accuracy, aiding in identifying the most effective model for deployment.

-**Deploying the Best Model**: This step involves selecting and deploying the top-performing model and establishing an endpoint for interaction to enable its utilization.
+**3. Deploying the Best Model**: This step involves selecting and deploying the top-performing model and establishing an endpoint for interaction to enable its utilization.

-**Enabling Logging**: The goal here is to activate Application Insights to gather operational health logs from the deployed model's endpoint, enabling ongoing monitoring.
+**4. Enabling Logging**: The goal here is to activate Application Insights to gather operational health logs from the deployed model's endpoint, enabling ongoing monitoring.

-**Consuming Model Endpoints**: This step executes a script to interact with the deployed model's endpoint, testing its functionality, and saving data for benchmarking purposes.
+**5. Consuming Model Endpoints**: This step executes a script to interact with the deployed model's endpoint, testing its functionality, and saving data for benchmarking purposes.

-**Pipeline Creation and Publishing**: This step creates an automated pipeline endpoint for AutoML training, streamlining and improving the efficiency of model training processes.
+**6. Pipeline Creation and Publishing**: This step creates an automated pipeline endpoint for AutoML training, streamlining and improving the efficiency of model training processes.

-**Documentation**: This step provides a comprehensive screencast illustrating the ML application's operation and generates a detailed README.md to describe and document the project's essential steps.
+**7. Documentation**: This step provides a comprehensive screencast illustrating the ML application's operation and generates a detailed README.md to describe and document the project's essential steps.

 ## Key Steps
 The workflow can be decomposed into the following pivotal steps:

-**Dataset Registration**:
+**1. Dataset Registration**:
 The following code snippet and screenshot show how the workflow registers the  [Bank Marketing](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) dataset in the Azure ML studio.
 ```python
 found = False